JK-8989/odin-recipes/README.md

 - how to use <ol> <ul> <a> tags
 - how to center images and texts in CSS
 - how to commit and push on git
+- how to link new page on a blank browser